odpi/egeria/open-metadata-implementation/user-interfaces/ui-chassis/ui-chassis-spring/README.md

 * strict.ssl  - set to false if you want to ignore invalid ssl certificate of a server you want to connect to
 * startup.user - userId used to startup the list of configured servers.
 Default is 'system'
 * startup.server.list - CSV of servers to be started
-* logging.level.root  - looging level
+* logging.level.root  - logging level
 * authentication.source - user store to use to authenticate with db or ldap
 * authentication.mode - authentication method either session or token